 Over 233 Years of History

 For 233 years, Louisburg College has been a place where opportunity grows for students, faculty, and staff.
-We continue to celebrating the College's history and its legacy as the oldest private, two-year residential college in the nation.
+We continue to celebrate the College's history and its legacy as the oldest private, two-year residential college in the nation.